-The Thai Journal of Public Administration publishes articles in public administration, public management, public policy, and related fields.
+The Journal of Public Administration, Public Affairs, and Management publishes articles in the fields of public administration, public affairs, public policy, management, and other relevant disciplines.
 The Journal is published bi-annually, in June and December.
 Each manuscript is reviewed by at least three expert reviewers, chosen from both inside and outside institutions.

 Authors should submit their electronic manuscripts (Microsoft Word and PDF) through journal website or directly at www.tci-thaijo.org/index.php/pajournal

 Manuscripts should follow the style guidelines in the American Psychological Association (APA), 15th edition.

 Blau, P. (1964).
 Exchange and Power in Social Life.
 New York: Transaction Publishers.